SalomePlatform/adao/doc/examples.rst

 To go further, we need now to generate the YACS scheme from the ADAO case definition.
-In order to do that, right click on the name of the file case in the "*Object browser*" window, and choose the "*Export to YACS*" submenu as below:
+In order to do that, right click on the name of the file case in the "*Object browser*" window, and choose the "*Export to YACS*" sub-menu (or the "*Export to YACS*" button |eficas_yacs|) as below:

   .. _adao_exporttoyacs:
   .. image:: images/adao_exporttoyacs.png
     :align: center
     :scale: 75%
   .. centered::
-    **"*Export to YACS*" submenu to generate the YACS scheme from the ADAO case**
+    **"Export to YACS" submenu to generate the YACS scheme from the ADAO case**

-This command will generate the YACS scheme, activate YACS module in SALOME, and open the new scheme in the YACS module GUI [#].
-After reordering the nodes by using the "*arrange local node*" submenu of the YACS graphical view of the scheme, you get the following representation of the generated ADAO scheme:
+This command will generate the YACS scheme, activate YACS module in SALOME, and open the new scheme in the GUI of the YACS module [#].
+After reordering the nodes by using the "*arrange local node*" sub-menu of the YACS graphical view of the scheme, you get the following representation of the generated ADAO scheme:

   .. _yacs_generatedscheme:
   .. image:: images/yacs_generatedscheme.png